ariful-1122/ariful-1122/README.md

 ## I'm a Full Stack Web Developer!!

 - 👩‍💻 I love to code long time
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play football and make jokes.